wonyoung-jang/wonyoung-jang.github.io/content/pages/About.md

 ---
+date: 2024-03-01
+tags:
+- Meta
+coverimage: ../assets/meta_page_icon_1710524695411_0.jpg
-title: "About"
+title: About
-layout: "about"
-url: "/about"
-summary: about
+categories:
+lastMod: 2024-03-15
 ---

-## About Me
+## About Wonyoung Jang

-Hello, I am **Wonyoung Jang**.
+Hello, that's me!

-Personally, I'm interested in programming, making music, formal logic, backpacking, magic and cardistry, and cooking.
-This site is a collection of my projects and notes related to these areas and more.
+Personally, I'm interested in programming, making music, formal logic, backpacking, magic and [cardistry](https://en.wikipedia.org/wiki/Cardistry), and cooking.
+This site is a collection of my projects and notes related to various areas of my life.

 I have a Bachelor of Science in Computer Science and a Bachelor of Arts in Psychology.